Geometric Bounds for Persistence: Introduction

-In this paper, we aim to give a geometric interpretation of these lifespans by relating them to several notions from metric geometry.
-We study the lifespans of individual homology classes $\omega$ appearing throughout the Vietoris-Rips and \v{C}ech filtrations by resorting to the notion of filling radius and to several notions of width.
-Our results show that the lifespans of these homology classes are determined by the geometric size of their representatives in the filtration.
-We first discuss implications of the the absolute (Gromov's) and relative filling radius of a homology class (\Cref{defn:filling_radius}) in our setting.
-Then, we observe that the \v{C}ech lifespan of a homology class $\omega$ is equal to its relative filling radius in its ambient space (\Cref{sec:FR_background}). \ Next, we give several bounds for the lifespans of individual homology classes by resorting to the notions of Urysohn width, Alexandrov width, and Kolmogorov width.
-Since all these notions of width are monotonically non-increasing with respect to the dimension parameter (e.g., $\UW_k(\X)\geq \UW_{k+1}(\X)$), any estimate for degree-$k$ automatically applies to homology classes in higher degrees.
+In this paper, we aim to give a \emph{geometric interpretation} of these lifespans by relating them to several notions from Metric Geometry.
+We study the lifespans of individual homology classes $\omega$ appearing throughout the Vietoris--Rips and \v{C}ech filtrations by resorting to the notion of \emph{filling radius} and to several notions of \emph{width}.
+See~\Cref{sec:related} for a discussion of the interplay between widths and filling radii in metric geometry.
+Through these notions of width, our results show that the lifespans of homology classes are controlled by the (geometric) size of their representatives in the filtration thus providing precise (geometric) interpretations of the significance of the features tracked by persistent homology.

+We first discuss implications of the absolute (Gromov's) and relative filling radius of a homology class (\Cref{defn:filling_radius}) in our setting.
+Then, we observe that the \v{C}ech lifespan of a homology class $\omega$ is equal to its relative filling radius in ambient space (\Cref{sec:FR_background}). \ Next, we give several bounds for the lifespans of individual homology classes by resorting to the notions of Urysohn width, Alexandrov width, and Kolmogorov width.
+They measure in various ways how well a space can be approximated by a $k$-dimensional complex, and they are denoted by $\UW_k(\cdot), \AW_k(\cdot), \KW_k(\cdot)$, respectively.
+Since all these notions of width are monotonically non-increasing with respect to the dimension parameter (e.g., $\UW_k(\X)\geq \UW_{k+1}(\X)$), any degree-$k$ estimate automatically applies to homology classes in higher degrees.

 \begin{restatable*}[VR Lifespans via Urysohn Width]{cor}{corvruw} Let $\X$ be a compact metric space, and let $\omega \in \mathrm{Spec}_k(\VR_\bullet(\X))$, $k\ge 1$.
 Then,